You’ve probably heard mention of these things called IP addresses. But what are they? And how do they work?

-Essentially, 0s mean off and 1s mean on.
+Essentially, zeros mean off and ones mean on.
 So the above has a value of 240 because 128+64+32+16=240.
-If you wanted to make a value of 1, it would be 00000001.
-If you wanted a value of 3, it would be 00000011.
-You're turning the values on or off with a 1 or a 0 to make a value, like an abacus.
+If you wanted to make a value of one, it would be 00000001.
+If you wanted a value of three, it would be 00000011.
+You're turning the values on or off with a one or a zero to make a value, like an abacus.

-Remember that we said each block of an IP address is a value between 0 and 255?
+Remember that we said each block of an IP address is a value between zero and 255?
 Remember that we also said each block was an octet?
 Well that means that 192.168.0.1, in binary, looks like 11000000.10101000.00000000.00000001.
 A bit unwieldy, huh?
 So instead of writing 32 separate numbers, we write shorthand.
 That’s what an IP is – binary shorthand.